labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 What are these tables?
 --------------------------------------------------------

-The table **CARD Results**, show all hits for all CDS which pass the Perfect or Strict algorithms.
+The table **CARD Proteins Homologs**, show all hits for all CDS which pass the Perfect or Strict algorithms with the **protein homolog model**.

 - The **Perfect** algorithm detects perfect matches to the curated reference sequences and mutations in CARD.
 - The **Strict** algorithm detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.